-12-1-99 MOTOR SCOOTER.
+12-1-109 MOTOR SCOOTER.
 “Motor Scooter” means a motor-driven cycle as defined in this section. (*)

-12-1-100 MOTOR VEHICLE.
-“Motor Vehicle” means every vehicle that is self-propelled and every vehicle that is propelled by electric power obtained from batteries or from overhead trolley wires, but not operated upon rails; but for the purposes of the Mandatory Financial Responsibility Act [66-5-201 to 66-5-239 NMSA 1978], “motor vehicle” does not include “special mobile equipment.”
+12-1-110 MOTOR VEHICLE.
+“Motor Vehicle” means every vehicle that is self-propelled and every vehicle that is propelled by electric power obtained from batteries or from overhead trolley wires, but not operated upon rails, including an electronic mobility device, but does not include an electric-assisted bicycle; for the purposes of the Mandatory Financial Responsibility Act [66-5-201 to 66-5-239 NMSA 1978], “motor vehicle” does not include “special mobile equipment.”
 (66-1-4.11 NMSA 1978)

-12-1-101 Motor Vehicle Insurance Policy “Motor Vehicle Insurance Policy” means a policy of vehicle insurance that covers self-propelled vehicles of a kind required to be registered pursuant to New Mexico law for use on the public streets and highways.
+12-1-111 Motor Vehicle Insurance Policy “Motor Vehicle Insurance Policy” means a policy of vehicle insurance that covers self-propelled vehicles of a kind required to be registered pursuant to New Mexico law for use on the public streets and highways.
 A “motor vehicle insurance policy”: